scorpion8511/VL-model/README.md

 Both scripts create a `MultiModalAdapter` and insert it into the MUSK model before the training loop.

+Training data is expected in a JSON lines format with `image` and `text` fields.
+The loader implementation is provided in `musk/json_dataset.py`.

 Run the first stage with `accelerate`:

 ```bash